 First, start up Scratch:

-If you are using one of the PCs in the teaching lab, you can start Scratch by double-clicking on the Scratch 2 icon on the Desktop.
-This is a slightly different version of Scratch than the one you will use for the homework, but it will work for the purposes of this lab.
+If you are using one of the PCs in the teaching lab, you can start Scratch by double-clicking on the Scratch 1.4 icon on the virtual desktop.

 If you are using your own computer, you should have installed Scratch 1.4 as part of Lab 0.
 If you need help locating Scratch on your own computer, ask one of the teaching staff members to help you.

-(Note: On a Mac, if Scratch does not run after double clicking it in your Applications folder, try opening up the Scratch.image file instead, which should be inside of the downloaded Scratch folder.)
+(Note: On a Mac, if Scratch does not run after double clicking its icon in your Applications folder, try opening up the Scratch.image file instead, which should be inside of the downloaded Scratch folder.)

 The following exercises should help you to become more comfortable working in the Scratch environment, as well as developing simple algorithms to solve problems.
 Don’t hesitate to ask a staff member if you have a question.